oracle-livelabs/database/heatwave-movie-stream/app-configure-apex/app-configure-apex.md

     b.
 Go to Application Access Control

     c.
 Click on Add User Role Assignment.
-Assign your APEX user, **administrator role**.
+Create a user 'ADMIN' and assign **administrator role** to it.
 This administrator account would be referred as '**admin account**'

     ![Add User Role Assignment for APEX user](./images/apex-add-role-assignment.png "apex-add-role-assignment ")